xeroxzen/xeroxzen/README.md

 4. Resume Design
 5. Is analysis a hobby?
 Yeah that's me
 6. Teaching (I am a TA for <a href="https://www.emziniwecode.com/">EmziniWeCode</a>)
-7. Rocket Science ~ Ask me anything about Falcon 9, Falcon Heavy, Starship, Dragon, New Glen, New Sherpard, Delta IV Heavy) and Space.
+7. Rocket Science ~ Ask me anything about Soyuz, Falcon 9, Falcon Heavy, Starship, Dragon, New Glen, New Sherpard, Delta IV Heavy) and Space.
 8. Healthcare and fitness fanatic ~ BMI of 19.3
-9. Hacktivism ~ Data & Privacy Rights, Climate Change & Environment, Equal Rights
+9. Hacktivism ~ Data & Privacy Rights
 10. Charitable causes & community service
 11. Business & Entrepreneurship (<a href="http://actinafrica.com/">ACT In Africa</a> & Startup Weekend can attest to that)
 12. Fighter Jets notably the Lockheed Martin F-22 Raptor, Lockheed Martin F-35 Lightning II, and of course the Russian Sukhoi Su-57